Ahmed Diriye: History

-Emir of Al-Shabaab (2014–present)
+Emir of al-Shabaab (2014–present)

-Diriye was named Al-Shabaab leader in September 2014, after Godane was killed by a U.S. airstrike.
+Diriye was named al-Shabaab leader in September 2014, after Godane was killed by a U.S. airstrike.
 Though picked by Godane loyalists, Diriye immediately reached out to insurgent leaders who had been alienated by his leadership, such as Fuad Qalaf and released dozens of Shabaab commanders who had been previously imprisoned under Godane.
 He began an internal reconciliation process in an attempt to bridge serious divisions that occurred in the previous years.
 Abdukadir Mohamed Abdukadir unsuccessfully pressured Diriye to switch the groups allegiance from Al-Qaeda to the Islamic State of Iraq and Syria during the latter groups rapid rise in 2014.
-Following his accession to emir, Diriye reiterated the al-Shabaabs allegiance to Al-Qaeda.
+Following his accession to emir, Diriye reiterated the al-Shabaab's allegiance to Al-Qaeda.

-He first appeared publicly as leader of Al-Shabaab in a 2019 video about an attack on the Baledogle Airfield, from which American troops in Somalia operate from.
+He first appeared publicly as leader of al-Shabaab in a 2019 video about an attack on the Baledogle Airfield, from which American troops in Somalia operate.

 In early November 2024, Diriye released a 45-minute speech condemning Ethiopia’s push for naval access to Somalia’s coast and claimed that Ethiopia is in the final stages of preparing to seize Somalia’s waters.
 He called for the removal of Somali President Hassan Sheikh Mohamud and other regional leaders, accusing them of welcoming Ethiopia in Mogadishu, Baidoa, Garowe, and Hargeisa.
 Diriye stated these leaders had also recognized the Somali Region (which includes the Ogaden) as Ethiopian territory.
-Finally he called on young people across the Horn of Africa to take up arms with Al-Shabaab against Ethiopia.
+Finally he called on young people across the Horn of Africa to take up arms with al-Shabaab against Ethiopia.